-In 1965 3 Santa Ana police officers came to home of Mr. Chimel with an arrest warrant for his arrest.
+In 1965 3 Santa Ana police officers came to the home of Mr. Chimel with an arrest warrant for his arrest.
 He was at work.
 His wife let the police officers in and after about 15 minutes of waiting, Mr. Chimel got home and was arrested.
-After arresting Mr. Chimel in his home, the police officers did not leave, but proceeded to Search After Arrest Mr. Chimel’s house without his consent.
-During the Search After Arrest the police officers found evidence that was used to convict Mr. Chimel in Orange County Superior Court.
-Mr. Chimel appealed his conviction, but both, the California Court of Appeals and the California Supreme Court denied his appeal, holding that Search After Arrest of Mr. Chimel’s house was legal because the search was incident to arrest.
-Search warrant was never obtained to search Mr. Chimel’s home.
+After arresting Mr. Chimel in his home, the police officers did not leave but proceeded to Search After Arrest Mr. Chimel’s house without his consent.
+During the Search After Arrest, the police officers found evidence that was used to convict Mr. Chimel in Orange County Superior Court.
+Mr. Chimel appealed his conviction, but both, the California Court of Appeals and the California Supreme Court denied his appeal, holding that the Search After Arrest of Mr. Chimel’s house was legal because the search was incident to arrest.
+A search warrant was never obtained to search Mr. Chimel’s home.

-The Supreme Court of the United States reversed.
+The Supreme Court of the United States reversed Chimiel’s conviction.
 (California v.
 Chimel (1969) 393 U.S. 958).
-In its decision the Supreme Court traces history of the “searches incident to arrest” as it developed in the United States.
-Contrasting and comparing different cases, the Supreme Court traces history of law development from 1914 case of Weeks, proceeding to discuss 7 more cases that vacillate between allowing and disallowing searches of arrested person’s surroundings.
+In its decision, the Supreme Court traces the history of the “searches incident to arrest” as it developed in the United States.
+Contrasting and comparing different cases, the Supreme Court traces the history of law from the 1914 case of Weeks, proceeding to discuss 7 more cases that vacillate between allowing and disallowing searches of arrested person’s surroundings.
 The court notes its decision in Terry v.
 Ohio where “stop and frisk” was permitted only because it was a “protective search for weapons”.
-Applying that decision’s rationale, the court permitted search of the person arrested and the area “within immediate control” of the arrested person (meaning an area from which the arrested person might gain possession of a weapon).
-Thus, the Supreme Court reversed Chimel’s conviction concluding that the search beyond area “within immediate control” is too broad.
+Applying that decision’s rationale, the court permitted a search of the person arrested and the area “within immediate control” of the arrested person (meaning an area from which the arrested person might gain possession of a weapon).
+Then, the Supreme Court reversed Chimel’s conviction concluding that the search beyond area “within immediate control” is too broad.

 The implication of Chimel’s decisions were huge.
 Just think that prior to that decision, if a person is arrested at his home, the police could look anywhere in that house for evidence of any crime.
 For example, an LAPD police officer who would follow an impaired driver to his home intending to arrest him for a DUI in Los Angeles while the person is about to enter his home, could, prior to Chimel’s decision, walk into his home and look through drawers hoping to find narcotics or bad checks or any other contraband.
 The Supreme Court decision set up constitutional protections that we did not have.
-Now, according to Chimel’s court, arrested person can not be searched beyond his reach (so that home or even a trunk of a car belonging to a DUI arrestee can’t be searched!).
+Now, according to Supreme Court’s decision in California v.
+Chimel, an arrested person cannot be searched beyond his reach (so that home or even a trunk of a car belonging to a DUI arrestee can’t be searched!).